Shiaba/movie-reviews/README.md

 ## Unsolved and scrapped features:
 - I Couldn’t get the blankspace issue resolved when user comments with sending only a empty space comment.
 The User will recieve a alert that the "Your comment is awaiting approval".
 However, after the comment was sent, there is nothing sent to the admin site since the comment was empty.

+- I get Instance of ‘ManyToManyField’ has no ‘count’ member – pylint(no-member) from models.py
+- I also get 3 warnings of “Class ‘Review’ has no ‘objects’ member – pylint(no-member)” from views.py

 [Back to top](#contents)